-Natalie has an extensive background in education, serving as a faculty member at numerous universities and art centers, including Tyler School of Art and Architecture, University of the Arts, Drexel University, The Clay Studio of Philadelphia, and Tacony LAB Community Art Center.
-In 2023, she was honored with the G. Holmes Perkins Distinguished Teaching Award from the Stuart Weitzman School of Design at University of Pennsylvania.
-Additionally, Natalie is a member of Vox Populi, an artist collective Philadelphia, and her work has been featured in solo and group exhibitions at numerous arts spaces, including Vox Populi, Fleisher Art Memorial, The Clay Studio, Hales Project Room, Thomas Hunter Project Space, Artspace New Haven, The Delaware Contemporary, Susquehanna Art Museum, Pewabic Museum, Baltimore Clayworks, District Clay Gallery, and Anderson Center at Tower View.
+Kuenzi received her BFA in Ceramics and BA in Art History from Western Colorado University and her MFA from Tyler School of Art and Architecture of Temple University.
+She has an extensive background in education, serving as a faculty member at numerous universities, including University of Pennsylvania, University of the Arts, and Tyler School of Art and Architecture.
+In 2023, Kuenzi was honored with the G. Holmes Perkins Distinguished Teaching Award from the Stuart Weitzman School of Design at University of Pennsylvania.
+Kuenzi is a member of Vox Populi, an artist collective Philadelphia, and her work has been featured in solo and group exhibitions at numerous art spaces, including PENTIMENTI Gallery, Fleisher Art Memorial, Space 1026, and The Clay Studio in Philadelphia, PA; Hales Project Room and Thomas Hunter Project Space in New York, New York; Artspace New Haven in New Haven, CT; The Delaware Contemporary in Wilmington, DE; Baltimore Clayworks in Baltimore, MD; Katzen Art Center at American University in Washington, DC.; Susquehanna Museum of Art in Harrisburg, PA; and Pewabic Museum in Detroit, MI.

 Education